texttochange/vusion-frontend/README.rst

 Developing using Vagrant and VirtualBox
 =========================================
+The below system configuration can be shortcut to set up development environment.
+A Linux box with Vusion installed and configure is available.
-This works on all Operating Systems.
+So one only have to follow the below tutorial to quickly get started.This works on all Operating Systems:
-You need to install the following:
 ::
 	Install VirtualBox
 		https://www.virtualbox.org/wiki/Downloads